komalgill0310/tinDog/project_tasks_list.md

 **Next Step: Style the image, so it appear on top of the Dog Image**✅

-**Next Step: After the image has been displayed, either LIKE or NOPE, both the buttons would be disabled.**
+**Next Step: After the image has been displayed, either LIKE or NOPE, both the buttons would be disabled.**✅

-1.
+**Next Step: Next Dog Data should render right after a decision has been made for the Dog.**✅

+**Last Task for the JS Part: once the Dogs array is empty, render on the page that no more dogs for the left for the companionship!**